JulanZw/TibboBot/README.md

 › add           – Give today-is points to someone\
 › pointgiver    – Set the servers pointgiver (admin only)

+─── ENCODE ───
+Encode or decode text using Base64 or Morse code
+› base64 - Encode or decode Base64
+› morse - Encode or decode Morse code
+› caesar - Encode or decode using Caesar cipher

 ─── OTHER ───\
 Other commands\
 › magic           – does some magic (bot owner only)\